WHAT DO WE NEED?

 Allow market forces and sensible federal policies to ensure everyone benefits from a healthy, affordable, and dependable freight rail system.

-Freight Rail Customers Applaud Senate Vote on White House Nominees
+Freight Rail Customers Urge Senate to Confirm White House Nominees

-WASHINGTON (April 25, 2018) - The Rail Customer Coalition (RCC) welcomes the action taken by the Senate Committee on Commerce, Science and Transportation to approve the nominations of Patrick Fuchs [...]
+WASHINGTON (August 1, 2018) – The Rail Customer Coalition (RCC) applauds today’s vote by the U.S. Senate Committee on Commerce, Science and Transportation to approve the nomination of Martin Oberman [...]

 “We appreciate STB’s support of the revised reciprocal switching regulations proposed by the National Industrial Transportation League (NITL).
 Our member companies across a host of industries need this type of competitive, market-based rail transportation alternative.
 NITL is grateful that the Board is providing a forum for stakeholder comment, and we look forward to responding on behalf of our members following further review and analysis of the STB’s decision.”